cancerit/hairpin2/README.md

 # hairpin2
-`hairpin2` – CLI implementation of the hairpin detection algorithm concieved by [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
+`hairpin2` – a CLI tool for anomalous variant flagging

-`hairpin2` is designed to flag variants with anomalous distributions indicating that they are likely artefactual.
-Initially, it was concieved to flag possible cruciform artefacts for LCM sequence data, but the concept has been extended to other artefacts including artefactual indels.
-It operates on a VCF file containing one or more samples, and alignment files for all samples to be tested.
+`hairpin2` is designed to flag variants that are likely artefactual via series of tests performed upon the read data associated with each variant.
+Initially, it was concieved to flag possible cruciform artefacts for LCM sequence data, but the concept has been extended and can detect a wide variety of potentially spurious variants (including indels).
+The tool operates on a VCF file containing one or more samples, and alignment files for all samples to be tested.

-Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if variants have anomalous distributions indicating that they are likely to be artefactual, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.
+Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if variants have anomalous distributions indicating that they are likely to be artefactual, `ALF` if relevant reads have lower median alignment score per base than a specified threshold, and `DVF` if variants appear to be the result of PCR error.

+The `ADF ` filter is an implementation of [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
+It detects variants which appear with anomalously regular positional distribution in supportin reads.
-The `ALF` filter indicates variants which occur with poor signal-to-noise, and also provides additional confidence in the `ADF` filter – artefacts with anomalous distributions often cause a marked decrease in alignment score, as is the case for cruciform artefacts.
+The `ALF` filter indicates variants which are supported by reads with poor signal-to-noise, per the alignment score.
+It is complementary to the `ADF` filter – artefacts with anomalous distributions often cause a marked decrease in alignment score.
+The `DVF` filter is a naive but effective algorithm for detecting variants which are the result of PCR error - in regions of low complexity, short repeats and homopolymer tract can cause PCR stuttering.
+PCR stuttering can lead to, for example, an erroneous additional A on the read when amplifying a tract of As.
+If duplicated reads contain stutter, this can lead to variation of read length and alignment to reference between reads that are in fact duplicates.
+Because of this, these duplicates both evade dupmarking and give rise to spurious variants when calling.

+All filters are extremely tunable such that their parameters can be configured to a variety of use cases and sequencing methods

 ### DEPENDENCIES
-* `Python >= 3.10`
+* `Python >= 3.12`

-* `pysam >= 0.22.1` – installed automatically during install process (tested with 0.22.1 only)
-* `pytest >= 0.8.2.2` - optional, only necessary to run tests
+further dependencies (pysam, pydantic, and optionally pytest and pytest-cov) are detailed in `pyproject.toml`, and will be downloaded automatically if following the recommend install process

 ### INSTALLATION
 The easiest end-user approach is to install into a virtual environment: